-If done in strategic areas and times of the year, chartering is extremely lucrative.
+If done in strategic areas and times of the year, chartering your own yacht can be extremely lucrative.
 An individual can make up to one hundred thousand or more in a single month.
 The key is to buy cheap, second-hand even, and then refurbish your boat.

-Usually, banks don’t outright offer loans for buying a yacht.
+Usually, banks offer loans for buying a yacht if you have a strong initial payment.
 There are personal loans available that people can use for such investments, but they come with higher rates of interest.

 The standard rate of commission to the yacht charter company per yacht is 15%.
 This amount can increase or decrease, but just a little.

-The income obtained from renting (or chartering) a yacht covers all expenses incurred in obtaining it only partially.
-So, owning the yacht for free is difficult, at least initially.
+The income obtained from renting (or chartering) a yacht can sometimes cover all expenses incurred, but not always.
+So, owning a yacht for free by renting it out is possible, but not guaranteed.